 Minnesota is a “No-Fault” state.
 This means that if you are injured in a car accident, YOUR AUTO INSURANCE must pay your initial medical bills and lost wages.
 You insurance will pay up to the amount of your coverage, regardless of who caused the accident.
 In other words, YOUR insurance pays even you are hit by a drunk driver who ran a red light while texting on his phone. ,Your auto insurance pays your medical bills and wage loss even if you are a passenger in another person’s car and your car is not involved in the accident at all.

-Even more surprising is that if a person doesn’t own a vehicle with auto insurance, and you are injured as a passenger in another vehicle, you medical bills are paid by the auto insurance for any family you live with.
+Even more surprising is that if a person doesn’t own a vehicle with auto insurance, and they are injured as a passenger in another vehicle, their medical bills are paid by the auto insurance for any family member they live with.
 For example, it surprises most people to find out that if your adult child who lives with you (and doesn’t own their own auto) is injured in an accident while in someone else’s car, the parents’ auto insurance must provide coverage for medical bills and lost wages.